All Open A.S. Positions

 No items found

-Creative Media Unit - (No Openings)
+Creative Media Unit - (3 Open Positions)

 The Creative Media Unit strives to market and promote the work of Associated Students as a whole on a campus-wide level.
 Uniquely composed of students and staff, the unit works together to provide a variety of services, including graphic design, web design, and videography, as well as assist in AS media campaigns.